iltommi/qdb-documentation/source/concepts/data_storage.rst

     4. P and S send the requested keys, if any, one by one.

 .. note::
-    Migration speed depends on the available network bandwidth.
-Therefore, a large amount of data (several gigabytes) to migrate may negatively impact performances.
+    Migration speed depends on the available network bandwidth, the speed of the underlying hardware, and the amount of data to migrate.
+Therefore, a large amount of data (several gigabytes) on older hardware may negatively impact client performance.

 During migration, nodes remain available and will answer to requests, however since migration occurs *after* the node is registered there is a time interval during which entries in migration may be temporarly unvailable (between steps #3 and #4).